 Click the X button to leave the Studio entirely.

-General - Only producers can access the General tab in the Settings modal, and anything you set in this tab only affects your Studio.
-Control broadcast quality and decide whether to display the attendee viewer count, show speaker names on speaker cards on stage, and how speaker cards appear relative to banners and the background.
+General - Use this tab to control broadcast quality and decide whether to display the attendee viewer count, show speaker names on speaker cards on stage, and how speaker cards appear relative to banners and the background.
 You'll learn more about backgrounds and banners later!

 Personal information - Edit your name and upload a profile image.

-Camera - Adjust your video input device and camera resolution.
+Camera - Adjust your video input device, camera resolution, and camera mirror settings.

 Audio - Adjust your audio input and output devices, noise suppression, and echo cancellation settings.

-Appearance - Select either light mode or dark mode for the Studio's appearance.
+Appearance - Select either light mode or dark mode for the current Studio's appearance.
 This doesn't affect other Studios in your Event.

 6. Studio Chat

 The Studio Chat tab lets you send messages only visible to people in the Studio.
 Message everyone using Group chat, or use Direct chat to privately message specific speakers.

 Webex Events Production Studio has brand folders that keep your assets organized and accessible for the hosts running your live streams.
 Use the 'Brands' tab to create brand folders, choose a primary brand color, and add custom logos and backgrounds to make sure your stream matches your Event App and style! 💃 These brands are available across multiple streams, and multiple streams occurring simultaneously can use the same brand assets.